ahmedyraw/Git_Course/README.md

 # Git_Course

 ## Create Repo
-You can create Repo using Github UI then diceide if it's public or private also if you want a read me file 1- Go to your repositories
+You can create Repo using Github UI then diceide if it's public or private also if you want a read me file\newline 1- Go to your repositories\newline
-2- Press new, and name it
+2- Press new, and name it\newline
-3- Private or Public
+3- Private or Public\newline
-4- Readme file
+4- Readme file\newline

 the readme file extension is md "Markdown" you can check it here https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax